kuzzleio/kuzzle-how-to/replicate-to-sql-with-generic-events/README.md

 }
 ```

-We will use the [Pool](https://node-postgres.com/api/pool) constructor to instanciate the Postgres driver within the kuzzle plugin.
+We use the [Pool](https://node-postgres.com/api/pool) constructor to instantiate the Postgres driver within the kuzzle plugin.

-The pool acquires a client from the pool.
-If the pool is 'full' and all clients are currently checked out, this will wait in a FIFO queue until a client becomes available by it being released back to the pool.

-To make a correct insert inside the database, we will use a multiline insert.
-Since generic events will send a set of records as a payload, it is wise to insert them together rather than one by one.

 ```javascript
 const format = require('pg-format');